31 August 2017

 This week it was announced that Ali’s Wedding had won the most valuable award in Australian cinema, the $100,000 CinefestOZ Film Prize, following a unanimous vote by the judges.

 Critics have also been united in their praise of the film, which explores community, family duty and cultural stereotypes with joyful humour, bringing a little-seen corner of multicultural Australia into the mainstream.

 Surfing in on this wave of acclaim, Ali’s Wedding lands in select cinemas today.

-Osamah Sami will appear at Dandenong Library on Friday 1 September as part of Melbourne Writers Festival.
-Click here for details.
+Osamah Sami appeared at Dandenong Library on Friday 1 September as part of Melbourne Writers Festival.